mattermost/mattermost-developer-documentation/site/content/blog/2021-04-16-migrating-operator-custom-resource.md

+---
-# Migrating thousands of Mattermost installations to new Kubernetes Custom Resources
+title: "Migrating thousands of Mattermost installations to new Kubernetes Custom Resources"
+slug: migrating-thousands-of-mattermost-installations-to-new-kubernetes-custom-resources
+date: 2021-04-16T00:00:00-04:00
+categories:
+    - "cloud"
+author: Szymon Gibała
+github: Szymongib
+community: szymon.gibala
+summary: Case study of migrating Mattermost installations to the new Custom Resource.
+---

 More than a year after the release of Mattermost Operator 1.0 with `ClusterInstallation` Custom Resources (CRs) in version `v1alpha1`, with many lessons learned in the process we decided it is time to migrate CRs to the new `v1beta1` version.